SwaroopPK/Arduino--Adafruit-Data-Transfer/README.md

 The circuit was setup as shown in the figure.

-The two fixed ends of the potentiometer was connected to 3V supply and GND(Ground).
+The two fixed ends of the potentiometer were connected to 3V supply and GND(Ground).
 The variable end was connected to an analog pin of the MCU(A0 Pin).
 The ADC pin has a 10-bit resolution, which means you'll get values between 0 and 1024.
 These values were converted to voltage values.
 As the potentiometer knob was varied, the voltage values were sent over to the Cloud Service.
 These values were displayed on a graph as shown.